ningnawang/ningnawang.github.io/_pages/about.md

 ---
 <a href='#'>Hello, 你好, Bonjour, こんにちは, 안녕하세요!</a>

 My name is Ningna Wang (/niŋ-na/ /wɔŋ/, 王宁娜 in Chinese).
-I am an incoming Postdoctoral Research Scientist at [Columbia University](https://www.columbia.edu/), where I will be working with Prof. [Silvia Sellán](https://www.silviasellan.com/).
+I am a Postdoctoral Research Scientist at [Columbia University](https://www.columbia.edu/), working with Prof. [Silvia Sellán](https://www.silviasellan.com/).
 My research focuses on geometric modeling, with an emphasis on developing new representations and algorithms that make geometric data processing more efficient and effective.

 I received my [Ph.D. in Computer Science](https://cs.utdallas.edu/) from [The University of Texas at Dallas](https://www.utdallas.edu/), advised by Prof. [Xiaohu Guo](https://personal.utdallas.edu/~xguo/).
 Before my Ph.D., I worked as a [Senior Software Developer](https://careers.booking.com/teams/engineering/) at [Booking.com](https://www.booking.com/) in Amsterdam, where I contributed to the development of a large-scale distributed search system for hotel availability, handling thousands of requests per second.
 <!-- I hold an **M.S. in Computer Science** from [Carnegie Mellon University](https://www.cmu.edu/) and a **B.S. in Mathematics** from [Jilin University](https://math.jlu.edu.cn/English/Home.htm). -->